From Matsue with Kioke: Kanemori Shoyu Soy Sauce and Wife from Germany

 The Traditional Soy Sauce-Making Process

 Emmi has added a touch of her own culture to Kanemori Shoyu’s traditional brewing process.
 On the factory grounds, besides the traditional kami dana, a small statue of the Virgin Mary can also be seen guarding the place.
-In the year 2000, a major earthquake with a magnitude of 7.3 and a seismic intensity of 6 struck with its epicentre in Tottori Prefecture.
-The ground cracked, but the path between the wooden barrels, not the barrels themselves, that was damaged.
+In 2000, a major earthquake with a magnitude of 7.3 and a seismic intensity of 6 on the Japanese seismic scale struck, with its epicentre in Tottori Prefecture.
+The ground cracked, but the path between the wooden barrels, not the barrels themselves, was damaged.
 Miraculously, only one wooden barrel was destroyed, a phenomenon attributed to the Virgin Mary.
 The statue is revered as the Shoyu Mary.

 (Photo by Laura Payne)